Skip to main content

 • Removing stop words.
 By removing common words like “the”, “a”, and “it”, Algolia needs to match fewer words in a query, thereby increasing the number of results.
 A user may receive no results when searching for “The Invisible Man” because the film’s title is “Invisible Man”.
 By removing “The” from the query, users can find the movie.

 • Ignoring plurals.
-This means that singular and plural forms of the same word will find each other, which can significantly increase results.
+This means that singular and plural forms of the same word can match, helping users find more results.
 Without this feature, a query with a singular form (“spy”) won’t find a record with the plural (“spies”).
+For more information, see ignorePlurals.

 Regularly reviewing your analytics reports helps you analyze your incoming queries and think about getting better results.
 By looking at your top 10 queries, the most popular words and phrases, and perhaps most importantly, which searches return no results, you can make intelligent choices about your content, search, and index settings.